 The Boarding House is also at Merton Hall Campus.

-The much anticipated Artemis Centre, which will host a 25-metre swimming pool and other exceptional wellbeing environments, is due to be completed in 2017 and adds to the impressive suite of buildings on campus.
+The much anticipated Artemis Centre, which opened in September 2017 hosts a 25-metre swimming pool and other exceptional wellbeing environments.

 Our Junior Years Program is located at our Morris Hall campus at 100 Caroline Street in South Yarra.
 It is a five-minute walk from Merton Hall.